IbraheemMwork/make-your-own-chatbot/README.md

 - to make your API please follow this link - https://platform.openai.com/api-keys

 # testbot.py
-Was a 2nd code I made with chatgbt it operates smoother.
+Was a 2nd code I made with chatgbt.
+It operates smoother.

 # chatbot.py
 Was the code I made following videos and debugging to increase my knowledge.